Data-Science-for-Linguists/Bigram-analysis-of-writing-from-the-ELI/project_plan.md

 **Analysis**

 _*Goal*_
-The end goal of the project is to gain a clearer understanding of the differences between spoken and written lexical bundles of learners with different levels of English language proficiency.
+The end goal of the project is to gain a clearer understanding of the nature of spoken lexical bundles of learners with different levels of English language proficiency.
 In addition, by compiling the necessary dataframes to achieve this goal, I will be creating useful data for future projects and analyses which utilize this same dataset.
 Ultimately, any linguistic discoveries made will tell us something about properties of learners' lexis, and in the future this information can be compared to similar findings in other general English corpora.

 _*Linguistic analysis*_
 The primary linguistic analysis will be in the gathering and sorting of bigrams, trigrams, four-grams, and five-grams from the spoken transcripts.
 Subsequent analysis will be necessary for deciding which smaller bundles are actually just components of larger bundles, and which bundles are distinct.
-Finally, analysis will also be conducted in the comparison phase, calculating the degree of similarity and difference to the corresponding bundles in academic writing.
+Time permitting I will attempt to apply new code that has been created publicly for measuring lexical diversity.

 _*Hypotheses*_
 This particular research focuses more on data collection and description rather than testing a particular hypothesis.
 However, on a broad level, the research hypothesis is that the bundles in speaking and writing will be significantly different, as will the bundles used at different levels of English language proficiency.